Baháʼí House of Worship: History

 Following the completion of the temple in North America, Shoghi Effendi announced plans for a multiplication of continental Mashriqu’l-Adhkárs which would be referred to as "Mother temples" or continental temples, and intended as the first of many temples in their regions.
 Although Shoghi Effendi died in 1957 his plans for the construction of Baháʼí Houses of Worship were continued by the Universal House of Justice, a body which was first elected in 1963 has led the world Baháʼí community since that time.
 The Universal House of Justice has included constructing Houses of Worship in the goals of some of its teaching plans.
 By the end of the twentieth century, further continental Houses of Worship were completed in Uganda, Australia, Germany, Panama, Samoa, and India.
 In 2001, the Universal House of Justice wrote in its Ridván Message to the Baháʼís of the world that "with profound thankfulness and joy ... we announce at this auspicious moment the decision to proceed" with the construction in Chile of the eighth and final continental House of Worship.
 It was completed in 2016.

-Meanwhile, in the Ridván message of 2012, the Universal House of Justice announced the locations of the first local and national Baháʼí Houses of Worship that would be built.
-The first two national Houses of Worship would be in the Democratic Republic of the Congo and Papua New Guinea, while the first five local Houses of Worship would be in Cambodia, India, Kenya, Colombia, and Vanuatu.
+Meanwhile, in the Ridván message of 2012, the Universal House of Justice announced the locations for the first local and national Baháʼí Houses of Worship.
+The first two national Houses of Worship were planned for the Democratic Republic of the Congo and Papua New Guinea, with the first five local Houses of Worship situated in Cambodia, India, Kenya, Colombia, and Vanuatu.
 Since the announcement, the two national Houses of Worship and four of the local Houses of Worship have been completed, and there has been a groundbreaking ceremony for the fifth local House of Worship.
 In addition, more than 120 national Baháʼí communities have now acquired properties for the eventual construction of Baháʼí Houses of Worship, compared to 84 national communities that had done so by 1988.
+Plans are currently underway for national Houses of Worship in Brazil, Canada, Malawi, and the Philippines, with local Houses of Worship under construction in Batouri, Cameroon; Bihar Sharif, India; Kanchanpur, Nepal; and Mwinilunga, Zambia.